naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - The vSmart controller directs the vEdge routers to build a full mesh (by default) of IPsec VPN tunnels between themselves
-- vSmart propagates policy and routing information to the vEdge routers with OMP Overlay management Protocol
+- vSmart propagates policy and routing information to the vEdge routers with OMP Overlay management Protocol **BF VPN Tunnel Monitoring:**
+- Bidirectional Forwarding Detection packets are sent over all VPN tunnels
+- This detects if a tunnel goes down and also provides latency, jitter and loss statistics

+#### Traffic Forwarding Options:

+If multiple tunnels are available traffic can be load balanced (ie internet and mpls) over the tunnels